 How to make easy Jello marshmallow candy squares, pinwheels or roll ups?

-- Make sure to OIL the pan before pouring the mixture so that it doesn't stick to the pan.
+- Make sure to oil pan- So that it doesn't stick to the pan.

-- Make sure to whisk the mixture together very well to get rid of all marshmallow lumps or else the lumpy marshmallows with rise to the top and you will end up with 2 layers when the mixture sets in the fridge.
+- Make sure to whisk mixture very well- Because this gets rid of all marshmallow lumps.
+Otherwise the lumpy marshmallows with rise to the top and you will end up with 2 layers when the mixture sets in the fridge.

-- If you are making pinwheels, those can unroll easily and to avoid that, you can push a toothpick on the ends OR even stick a lollipop stick, which makes it great for serving at birthday parties.
+- If you are making pinwheels- Those can unroll easily so to avoid that, you can push a toothpick on the ends or even stick in a lollipop stick, which makes it great for serving at birthday parties.

-- Use a 10x10 pan, ONLY if you are making 2 flavored pinwheels or else they will be too thick and hard to roll into a proper shape.
+- If making two layers- Use a 10x10 pan.
+But you should not use this size if only doing one layer, because they will be too thick and hard to roll into a proper shape.

-- Also, if you are using 2 gelatin flavors, you must let the first layer set before adding the second layer, in order to prevent the two mixtures from mixing with each other.
+- If you are using 2 gelatin flavors- You must let the first layer set before adding the second layer in order to prevent unwanted mixing with each other.

 Recipe FAQs